Pulling on a carbon nanotube¶

 Such a cleaner and more symmetrical initial state can simplify future data analysis, but won’t make any difference to the molecular dynamics.

 A displacement will be imposed on the edges of the CNT.
 To do so, let us isolate the atoms from the two edges and place them into groups named rtop and rbot, respectively.
-Add the following lines to input.lammps:
+Add the following lines into input.lammps:

 variable zmax equal bound(carbon_atoms,zmax)-0.5